voiceittech/VoiceIt2-IosSDK/README.md

 #### Encapsulated Face Identification

-Identify user in group with given groupId(begins with 'grp_') and a parameter to enable or disable liveness detection.
-Note: Immediately upon calling this method it displays a view controller with a camera view that identifies the user's face and provides relevant callbacks for whether the identification was successful or not, and associated face confidence
+Identify a user in a group with a given groupId(begins with 'grp_') and a parameter to enable or disable liveness detection.
+Note: Immediately upon calling this method it displays a view controller with a camera preview that identifies the user's face and provides relevant callbacks for whether the identification was successful or not, and the associated face confidence.

 ##### *Swift*
 ```swift